caleb-oxbor/HiveMind/README.md

 Vision:

-HiveMind is a website where college students can collaborate and share their study materials in a single, protected environment.
-When the moderator (teacher, TA, etc.) creates a new class server, students can join and post their study resources to the forum based on the section.
+HiveMind is a website where college students can collaborate and share their study materials in a safe and easy-to-use environment.

 Functionality:
 - Students can join a collective class server created by a moderator.